dmbarbour/glas/docs/GlasCLI.md

 To avoid clutter, I hope to keep runtime configuration options off the command line.
 This limits configuration to environment variables, configuration files, and the application itself.

 To simplify switching of configurations, I propose for `GLAS_CONF` environment variable to specify a configuration file.
-If unspecified, the default configuration file is OS specific, e.g. `"~/.config/glas/default.conf"` on Linux or `"%AppData%\glas\default.cfg"` on Windows.
-This file uses the [glas configuration language](GlasConfigLang.md).
+If unspecified, the default configuration file is OS specific, e.g.  This file uses the [glas configuration language](GlasConfigLang.md).

 This configuration file should describe system-wide features such as global modules, a shared key-value database, the RPC registry.
 Additionally, it may describe defaults for instance specific features such as quotas, memory management, logging options, and so on.
 However, the latter may be subject to application tuning via `conf.*` or `sys.refl.conf.*` methods.